uriel1998/mpdq/README.md

 With each run, `mpdq` will add `queuesize` (from the ini file) tracks to MPD queue and then exit.

+If you run `mpdq -s [name of configuration file]` then it will trim the queue to just the currently playing song, load that configuration, and follow those instructions to fill up the queue.
+For example, `mpdq -s rock` will load the instructions in `$HOME/.config/mpdq/rock.cfg`.
+That lets it finish playing the current song before switching.
+If you leave off which example to use and have `fzf` installed, it'll let you choose interactively.

 * If `mpdq.ini` is set up properly, you can even just do "random mode" by running `mpdq` by itself, and setting the frequency using `-d`.
 * If you've got `default.cfg` set up as well, you can just run `mpdq` with no switches.